bbchung/clighter8/README.md

 ## Intro

 Clighter8 is a vim plugin to support C-family code powered by libclang.
 Currently it can highlight and rename-refactor code semantically.
-Clighter8 takes the advantage of vim8's new async plugin architecture, so it runs very fast, user will not feel any laggy.
+Clighter8's engine takes the advantage of vim8's new async architecture, and it is highly optimized, so it runs very fast, user will not feel any laggy.

 ## Requirements